lowcoder-org/lowcoder-create-component-plugin/lowcoder-comp-qrcode-scanapp/src/README.md

-# Using Lowcoder ScanApp QRCode Reader Component Plugin
+# Using Lowcoder Zxing QRCode Reader Component Plugin

 ## Prerequisites
 Before you start, ensure you have a running Lowcoder installation.
 Alternatively, you can use it online at [https://app.lowcoder.cloud](https://app.lowcoder.cloud).